jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/README.md

 If you need to run GPU-dependent tools quickly (for example, your RFdiffusion SLURM job is stuck in queue for hours or days!) run the following line:
 <pre> srun --pty -t 1:0:0 --mem 32G -p gpu --gres=gpu:1 bash </pre>
 and run the scripts directly (without a .slurm file).
-If this also queues for a long time, reducing the time (-t) and memory allocation (--mem) may get you allocated compute faster.
+If this also queues for a long time, reducing the time (-t) and memory allocation (--mem) may get you allocated compute faster. -> note the lowest recommended range

 You should be in the software directory which looks like this: